Additive color mixing

 Duration: 1/2 Hour – 1 Hour

 Many students begin with the misconception that the light they experience every day is “clear” and that things create color.
 In reality, everyday light is composed of many colors, and the colors they see are the result of the interaction between light and matter.
 The next activity familiarizes students with light and color.
 It exposes students to the fact that white light is composed of many colors of light.
-Students will see white light “broken” into a spectrum of colors by a diffraction grating, and they will combine three colors of light to make white light.
+Students will see white light “broken” into a spectrum of colors by a diffraction grating, and they will combine three colors of light (additive color mixing) to make white light.
 The focus of these activities is on providing materials and guidance to enable exploration and observation.
 Students record their observations and begin to make sense of their investigations by looking beyond the obvious and forming their own conclusions.

 Light can be thought of as either a wave or as a particle.
 Light is part of a continuous spectrum of “electromagnetic waves,” and the definition of what is “light” varies, but is generally those electromagnetic waves that we can see.
 Microwaves and radio waves, for example, are light waves that are not detected by the human eye.
 Each of the wavelengths that are visible to the human eye is defined and experienced by us as a color.
 Red has the longest wavelength and violet has the shortest wavelength.
 When waves of light combine with each other, we see a different color!
 When the three primary colors of light (red, green and blue) are combined, they create white light.